 The Mini Golf Course Everyone Misses

-Beyond the floors, what really gets people talking is the indoor mini golf course that used to be Masonville’s crown jewel.
-The course featured themed holes, including one particularly memorable challenge called “The President’s Nose” that apparently tormented many a young golfer trying to navigate the tricky putt.
+What really gets people talking is the indoor mini golf course.
+The course featured themed holes, including one called “The President’s Nose” that apparently gave young golfers trouble.

 Those Legendary Christmas Displays